minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

 does *not* apply replication rules to existing objects in the bucket.
 Use :mc:`mc cp` or :mc:`mc mirror` to migrate existing objects to the destination bucket.

+For buckets with active write operations during the procedure, any objects written *before* configuring bucket replication remain unreplicated.

+Consider scheduling a maintenance period during which applications stop all write operations to the bucket or buckets for which you are configuring bucket replication.
+Restart write operations at the completion of the procedure to ensure consistent object replication.

 Replication of Delete Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~